ThomasRochais/DailyCoding/README.md

 # DailyCoding

 ## Description
-Personal solutions to the Daily Coding Problems
+Personal solutions to several Daily Coding Problems.
+I mainly use python, but in some cases I might try Matlab too.

 ## Collaborators
 | Name | Nickname |